minvws/nl-rdo-max/README.md

 # Setup
 If you are looking to set up MAX locally as part of the UZI project, please refer to the instructions in the [nl-rdo-uzi-coordination](https://github.com/minvws/nl-rdo-uzi-coordination) repository.
-For more in depth set up documentation specifically for MAX you can check the `/docs/setup.md`.
+For more in depth set up documentation and requirements for MAX can be found at `/docs/setup.md`.
 Otherwise, you can read the documentation below for the basics:

 As MAX is a OIDC <-> SAML bridge, one has to have files for both.
 Each file is described below.
 Further, one needs